-- APPLICANT: New York City Economic Development Corporation 110 William Street New York, New York 10038 - ACTIVITY: Maintenance dredging, with subsequent placement of the dredged material in the Historic Area Remediation Site (HARS) for the purpose of remediation.
-Barge overflow at the dredging site is not proposed.
-Decanting of barges at the dredging site is propsed. - WATERWAY: Hudson River - LOCATION: Manhattan Cruise Terminal, 711 12th Avenue, Borough of Manhattan, New York County, City of New York, New York
+- APPLICANT: Consolidated Edison Company of New York, Inc. 850 12th Avenue New York, New York 10019 - ACTIVITY: Maintenance dredging, with subsequent placement of the dredged material in the Historic Area Remediation Site (HARS) for the purpose of remediation.
+Barge overflow and decanting of excess water at the dredging site is not proposed. - WATERWAY: Hudson River - LOCATION: Pier 98, 12th Avenue and West 59th Street, Borough of Manhattan, New York County, City of New York, New York